 Lay a Solid Foundation for Movement

 By all means, high school coaches should teach athletes technique: teach them how to lift, how to run, and how to change direction quickly.
 But they should also take the time to screen them for quality movement and shore up any deficiencies or imbalances.
 College strength coaches love getting freshman who are great squatters or can perform a clean with excellent technique, but it doesn’t help much when they have frozen hips, underactive glutes, or shoulder impingements.
 The last thing college coaches want to do is spend extra time (the coach’s time training and the athlete’s time developing) correcting overlooked or unmanaged problems.
 High school coaches should train athletes to be masters of the basics.
-Doing so will make it easier for them to transition into any college strength and conditioning program.
+Doing so will make it easier for them to transition into any college strength and conditioning program and play college sports.

 Develop a Collegiate Mentality